Voice Notification Profile (VNP) Configuration and Registration

 If you’re unsure if RTP is making its way between endpoints during a test call, setting the VNP settings Media Debug Enabled to true may help as one final confirmation of either VOIP or Ignition configurations preventing a successful call.

-Media debug audio files are expected to appear in the Ignition directory after a successful RTP response from the SIP server.
+Media debug audio files are expected to appear in the Ignition directory after a successful RTP response from the VoIP server.
 In terms of Ignition’s backend processes, MediaManager has an incomingRtpReader object which creates a file to hold the Media Debug recording.
 When incomingRtpReader starts, it should create the media file.
 This occurs once the MediaManager receives a successful response.
 If no media files are generated, you are more than likely failing to establish RTP communication.
-This can be verified with a wireshark capture.
+This can be verified with a Wireshark capture.

 Potential DTMF tone failure